ucsf-wynton/wynton-website-hpc/docs/about/specs.md

 * `/wynton/home`: {{ site.specs.home_size }} storage space
 * `/netapp/home`: {{ site.specs.netapp_home_size }} storage space (to be decommissioned)

-Each user may use up to 200 GiB (soon 500 GiB) disk space in the home directory.
+Each user may use up to 500 GiB disk space in the home directory (for users still on `/netapp/home` the limit is 200 GiB).
 Research groups can add additional storage space by either mounting their existing storage or purchase new.

 **Importantly**, please note that the Wynton HPC storage is _not_ backed up.
 Users and labs are responsible to back up their own data outside of Wynton.